Cycle Terms

 Follicular Phase

 This is the second phase in the menstrual cycle.
 This is the phase in which your body is preparing an egg for ovulation.
-This phase is marked by high levels of estrogen and low levels of progesterone.
-See more HERE
+This phase is marked by low levels of estrogen and progesterone.
+Learn even more about the Follicular Phase.

 Follicle Stimulating Hormone (FSH)